ChristopherMNeal/merch-site/README.md

 ## Description

-_This project was created for Epicodus bootcamp to show proficiency in React basics.
+_This project was created for Epicodus bootcamp to show proficiency in React Fundamentals.
 The application is for a web store to list their products with descriptions, prices, and quantities.
 The user has full CRUD functionality on the products._

 ## Project Layout Diagram